Hector Guimard: Castels, villas and a short-lived concert hall

-In 1898 Guimard embarked upon another ambitious project, the construction of a concert hall, the Salle Humbert-de-Romans, located at 60 Rue Saint Didier (16th arrondissement).
-It was built as the centrepiece of a conservatory of Christian music intended for orphans, proposed by a Dominican monk, Father Levy.
+In 1898, Guimard embarked upon another ambitious project, the construction of a concert hall, the Salle Humbert-de-Romans, located at 60 rue Saint Didier (16th arrondissement).
+It was built as the centrepiece of a conservatory of Christian music intended for orphans, proposed by a priest of the Dominican order, Father Levy.
 Guimard made an ambitious and non-traditional plan using soaring levels of iron and glass, inspired by an early idea of Eugène Viollet-le-Duc.
 An organ manufacturer, in consultation with Camille Saint-Saëns, donated a grand organ.
 The Salle was completed in 1901, but a scandal involving Father Levy and the orphans broke out.
 Father Levy was exiled by the Pope to Constantinople, the foundation was dissolved, and the concert hall was used only for meetings and conferences.
 It closed in 1904 and was demolished in 1905.
-The grand organ moved to the church of Saint-Vincent-de-Pual in Clichy, where it can be found today.
+The grand organ moved to the church of Saint-Vincent-de-Paul in Clichy, where it can be found today.